 First things first: Waste no time, but no rush

-Certainly a busy and reputable practice such as yours cannot afford to cancel appointments because you’re short one vital person.
+Certainly a busy and reputable practice such as yours cannot afford to cancel assignments because you’re short one vital person.
 While time is of the essence, it’s important to be mindful moving forward in finding your new dream employee.
 Rushing to fill a role can result in new hires who are underqualified, inexperienced or who are mismatched to your office culture.

 Know what you’re looking for in a new hire

 Have a good idea of the character traits you are looking for in an employee.
 Depending on the size of your practice, have all the staff in that department compile a list of qualities a new team member should possess.
 Examples could include: